shotgunsoftware/tk-framework-adobe/README.md

 # tk-framework-adobe

 A framework for Adobe engines

-# Contributing
+## Development

-## Setup development environment
+### How to set up your development environment

-To setup the development environment for this project, you will need to obtain the _**ZXPSignCmd**_ tool provided by Adobe, which can be found [here](https://labs.adobe.com/downloads/extensionbuilder3.html).
-Once you have logged in using your existing Adobe user account, download the _**CC Extensions Signing Toolkit**_, which will provide you with the necessary executable.
+- To setup the development environment for this project, you will need to obtain the [**ZXPSignCmd**](https://labs.adobe.com/downloads/extensionbuilder3.html) tool provided by Adobe.
+- Once you have logged in using your existing Adobe user account, download the **CC Extensions Signing Toolkit**, which will provide you with the necessary executable.

-If you are developing on a ***Mac*** please set all necessary variables in `dev/env.mk`.
+- If you are developing on a **Mac**, please set all necessary variables in `dev/env.mk`.

-On ***Windows*** please fill all necessary variables in `dev\env.cmd`
+- If you are developing on **Windows**, please set all necessary variables in `dev\env.cmd`

-From now on you may test and sign with the following targets:

----
-***Note***
-Be sure to run all of the following commands from the top-level directory of this project.
----

 ### To install the CEP extension for testing without signing:

 ```
+cd path/to/tk-adobe-framework
 cd dev
 make test
 ```

 ### To sign the CEP extension

 ```
+cd path/to/tk-adobe-framework
 cd dev
 make sign
 ```

 ### To create a certificate for use when signing the CEP extension

 ```
+cd path/to/tk-adobe-framework
 cd dev
 make create_certificate
 ```

----
-***Note***
-In the case where the configured CERTIFICATE_FILE does not exist, the create_certificate command will be automatically run as part of the _sign_ target.
+**Note:** In the case where the configured `CERTIFICATE_FILE` does not exist, the create_certificate command will be automatically run as part of the _sign_ target.
----

 ### To remove the latest signed zxp file

 ```
+cd path/to/tk-adobe-framework
 cd dev
 make clean
 ```

-### Notes on editing the env files (env.mk/env.cmd)
+### Notes on editing the env files (`env.mk` and `env.cmd`)

-Changes to the env files (env.mk and env.cmd) will typically not be tracked in git.
+Changes to the env files (`env.mk` and `env.cmd`) will typically not be tracked in git.
 The information contained in these files is specific to a particular development environment, so tracking changes to that data in git is undesirable.

 If you need to make changes to these files, you can use the following commands: